ynseah/rohd/doc/tutorials/chapter_8/03_pipeline.md

 - Inputs
   - A: Output **Sum** from previous stage
-  - B: AND(Ax, By), where x is the single bit of the A, while y is the bits based on stage.
+  - B: AND(Ax, By), where x is the single bit of A, while y is the bits based on stage.
   - C-IN: Output **carry-out** from previous stage

-Also notice the diagram, the first index of the FA always takes in 0 as input A and the **final stage** is consists of the **N-Bit Adder** we created previously.
+As shown in the diagram, the first index of the FA always takes 0 as input A, and the **final stage** consists of the **N-Bit Adder** we created previously.
 Note that n-bit adder is also called as ripple carry adder.

-Let start by creating the `CarrySaveMultiplier` Module.
-The module takes in inputs `a`, `b` and a `clk` and return an output port named `product`.
-We will also need two internal signals `rCarryA` and `rCarryB` where its will contains the signals to be passed to the nBitAdder or ripple carry adder later in the final stage.
+Let's start by creating the `CarrySaveMultiplier` module.
+The module takes inputs `a`, `b`, and a `clk`, and returns an output port named `product`.
+We will also need two internal signals, `rCarryA` and `rCarryB`, which will contain the signals to be passed to the nBitAdder or ripple carry adder later in the final stage.

 ```dart
 class CarrySaveMultiplier extends Module {